sherryduong93/Anime_Recommender/README.md

 <br>However, when I finished one anime, I was surpised how difficult it was to find a similar anime to the one I enjoyed.
 It required searching on Google and going through various forums to find suggestions that seemed aligned to my tastes.
 <br>**I have two goals for this project:**
 <br>1) A content based recommender that will recommend shows/movies similar to my last favorite anime
-<br>2) An item-item collaborative filter recommender system that will recommend anime based on the ratings and reviews of users similar to me.
+<br>2) An item-item collaborative filter recommender system that will recommend anime based on the ratings of other users who also liked that anime.
 <br>**To evaluate my efforts:**
-<br>1) Spot check a few instances of the recommender with some hand-selected anime from each genre.
-Compare the results against MyAnimeList.net recommendations
+<br>1) Spot check a few instances of the recommender with some hand-selected anime from each genre that I am familiar with.
+Compare the results against MyAnimeList.net recommendations.
-<br>2) Generate recommendations using Spark's ALS model, and improve the model based on RMSE.
-Compare the final recommendations from Spark's ALS model to the results of the simpler models.
-How many of the top 10 recommended in the simple models also exist in the ALS model recommendations?
+<br>2) Predict ratings for subset of users (for which ratings data is present), compare the predicted ratings to actual ratings, evaluate using RMSE.

 ## The Data:
 <br>**-anime_df**: 12,294 animes with name, genre, type, number of episodes, avg_rating, and members